mspiegel/mspiegel.github.com/canon.md

 * "Fractional cascading: I. A data structuring technique."
 Bernard Chazelle and Leonidas J. Guibas, _Algorithmica_, volume 1, number 1-4, November 1986.
 * "Randomized search trees."
 Cecilia R. Aragon and Raimund G. Seidel, _Proceedings of the 30th Annual Symposium on Foundations of Computer Science_, October 1989.
 * "Skip lists: A probabilistic alternative to balanced trees."
 William Pugh. _Communications of the ACM_, volume 33, issue 6, June 1990.
+* "Ropes: an alternative to strings."
+Hans J. Boehm, Russ Atkinson, and Michael Plass. _Software: Practice and Experience_ volume 25, number 12, December 1995.
 * "The log-structured merge-tree (LSM-tree)."
 Patrick O’Neil, Edward Cheng, Dieter Gawlick, and Elizabeth O’Neil. _Acta Informatica_, volume 33, issue 4, June 1996.
 * "Consistent hashing and random trees: Distributed caching protocols for relieving hot spots on the World Wide Web."
 David Karger, Eric Lehman, Tom Leighton, Rina Panigrahy, Matthew Levine, and Daniel Lewin, _Proceedings of the 29th Annual ACM Symposium on Theory of Computing_ May 1997.
 * "Cache-oblivious algorithms."
 Matteo Frigo, Charles E. Leiserson, Harald Prokop, and Sridhar Ramachandran, _Proceedings of the 40th Annual Symposium on Foundations of Computer Science_, October 1999.